Padel Tournaments in the US: Complete Guide to Competing

 New York

 New York’s padel scene has grown dramatically with premium indoor facilities opening in Manhattan and the outer boroughs.
-The NPA circuit has strong roots here.
+The National Padel League circuit has strong roots here.
 Expect competitive mixed and women’s divisions alongside the men’s draw.
+Check the New York padel guide for Manhattan and outer-borough courts.

 California